MarcWeber/dummy/README.md

 YPM (YOUR PACKAGE MANAGER)
 ==========================

-goals:
+unique goals:
-* cross platform & cross language
-* putting *YOU UNDER CONTROL*
-* each package is "responsible" on its own thus it documents what in needs to be compiled & run.
+* Each package is "responsible" on its own: It documents what in needs to be compiled & run
-* implement solver which gets the job done reasonably well.
+* Cross Platform & Cross Language
+* Putting *YOU UNDER CONTROL*
+* Implement solver knowing how to find dependencies
-* directly install from github / bitbucket if repositories ship recipes
+* Install from github / bitbucket if repositories ships a recipe, provide recipes in global open source database otherwise

-* introduce global package database for search and attaching information
+more goals:
 * be as simple as driving a car
-* deterministic & reproducable & secure, thus chrooted builds if supported by OS
+* deterministic & reproducible & secure, thus chrooted builds if supported by OS
-* for git/mercurial dependencies allow "latest/HEAD", but force devs to also specify a hash known to be working so that others can reproduce behavior.
-* allow YOU to choose for which use cases you prefer bleeding edge/stable/least compilation effort, whether to use which forks and similar
+* allow YOU to choose optimization: download size, CPU utilization while installing, be bleeding edge or prefer stable release
 * allow impure substitutes - eg install Ruby gem mysql but use the system's mysql library - if its not there yet tell the user to install it before any build starts
 * allow version lock files similar to what Ruby's bundler project provides:
   A file storing the exact dependencies so that they can be reproduced.
+* for git/mercurial dependencies allow "latest/HEAD", but force devs to also specify a hash known to be working so that others can reproduce behavior.

 How sweet will it smell?
 ========================